ftdc-picsl/pmacsPreps/README.md

 The compute nodes cannot access the Internet, so templateflow must be installed locally and the desired templates must be pre-fetched.
-A shared installation for FTDC users is used by default, which contains the 'tpl-MNI152NLin2009cAsym' (for normalization) and 'tpl-OASIS30ANTs' (for brain extraction).
+A shared installation for BSC users is used by default.
+This can be changed with the `-t` option.

 ## Container sources